Luxembourg Specialties you should know

 Suet pudding kidney fat cake

-Wäinzoossiss mat Moschterzooss sausages with mustard sauce and mashed potatoes
+Wäinzoossiss with Moschterzooss sausages with mustard sauce and mashed potatoes

 kachkei cooking cheese